ntua-unit-of-control-and-informatics/gflownet/README.md

 > conda install -c conda-forge matplotlib ipywidgets
 > pip install matplotlib
 > ```
 > You only need to install this once.
-To open jupyter lab inside the enviroment just type:
+Then launch:
 > ```bash
 > jupyter lab
 >```
-> Open analyze_results.ipynb and select the gflownet_env kernel.
+> Open analyze_results.ipynb and use the preselected kernel.
 ---